phalcon-orphanage/docs/en/cache.md

 | `serializer`        | `null`     |
 | `prefix`            | `ph-memo-` |

-The following example demonstrates how to create a new `Memory` cache adapter, which will use the `Phalcon\Storage\Serializer\Json` serializer and have a default lifetime of 7200.
+The following example demonstrates how to create a new `Memory` cache adapter, which will use the [Phalcon\Storage\Serializer\Json][storage-serializer-json] serializer and have a default lifetime of 7200.

 ```php
 <?php